robyntiger/FSym/readme.md

 # FSym
-FSym, short for Face Symbols (because I don't like the word 'emoticon' xD), is a work in progress stack-based esolang.
+FSym, short for Face Symbols (because I don't like the word 'emoticon' xD), is a stack-based esolang.
 Created solely for the purpose of seeing if I can create my own language... :p

 ## Commands
 Command | Description